Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 Traditional metering isn’t always ideal

-Most travel-style photographers are frequently in and out of different lighting conditions.
+Most documentary-style photographers are frequently in and out of different lighting conditions.
 Metering each scene and locking in a manual exposure can take time you don’t have.
 Letting the camera meter the scene automatically…God knows what’ll happen if you leave it to the camera.

 Knowing how to use the in-camera histogram as a meter provides a much more accurate way to see what’s happening with your exposure.
 After switching to mirrorless systems I definitely prefer the histogram over the traditional meter.